top of page

 Salokiya Winery

-The Salukia Winery was established by Hagai and Shifi, adjacent to the Mitshus restaurant, which they own.
+The Salokia Winery was established by Hagai and Shifi, adjacent to the Mitshus restaurant, which they own.

 The winery produces approximately 20,000 bottles per year in a variety of varieties.